 If you have suffered an ankle sprain previously, you may want to consider additional support such as a brace and regular exercises to strengthen the ankle.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Ankle Sprains

 Athlete’s foot is a fungal infection that causes the skin in between the toes to become itchy, blister, and peel.
 The fungus that causes athlete’s foot is usually spread in warm and moist environments such as communal showers or public pools.
 It thrives in sweaty environments as well, and one key way to prevent athlete’s foot is to alternate shoes.
 Because it takes 24-48 hours for the sweat to dry out in shoes, it is also possible to dry shoes out with a hair dryer.
 Wearing flip flops or shower shoes while using a communal shower or public pool is another key to limiting the spread and risk of athlete’s foot.
 Lastly, do not wear other people’s footwear since the fungus can spread via sharing shoes.
 If you believe that you may have athlete’s foot, it is important to consult with a podiatrist for proper treatment.